Hypa Hypa: Content

 The lyrics to Hypa Hypa are in English and a reference to Hyper Hyper by Scooter.
 The term 'hypa' is a corruption of 'hyper' which comes from the Greek and can be translated as 'mega', 'super' or 'over'.
 The music and lyrics were originally written and composed by Electric Callboy members Danierl Haniß, Kevin Ratajcak, Nico Sallach and Pascal Schillo.
 The version with the 257ers contains lyrics in German, and only the chorus was taken over in the original.
 The two members of the 257ers, Mike Rohleder and Daniel Schneider appear as additional authors.
 Musically, the song moves in the field of metalcore.
-The tempo is 76 beats per minute and the key is E major.
+The tempo is 76 beats per minute and the key is G-sharp minor.